BekahHW/Homol-Construction/content/pages/aboutus.md

 ## Family Owned, Valley Proud

-Homol Construction was founded by Mike Homol, Sr. in XXXX.
+Homol Construction was founded by Mike Homol, Sr. in 1977.
 Building in the community was always important to him, and he’s continued that tradition by working alongside his son Jonathan Homol.
-This family-owned business has been creating, updating, and repairing houses in the Steubenville, Ohio area for over XX years.
+This family-owned business has been creating, updating, and repairing houses in the Steubenville, Ohio area for over 40 years.
 Their quality craftsmanship, attention to detail, and good-natured work ethic have earned them the respect of both new and repeat customers throughout the years.

 ## Testimonials